 Most people think a dim headlight is caused by a problem on the power side of the circuit where the dim headlight isn’t getting enough power.
 That’s almost never the cause.
-You see, power connectors are usually well protected against the elements.
-The connectors often have a silicone seal to keep them dry and corrosion free.
+The power connectors for headlights are usually well protected against the elements.
+The connectors often have a silicone seal to keep them dry and corrosion-free.
 But the ground connection is just the opposite.
-Car makers use the body as the return path for the headlight circuit.
+Carmakers use the body as the return path for the headlight circuit.
 The ground wire is usually bolted to a metal body component where it is exposed to water and road salt.
 The water and road salt make that connection a sitting duck for corrosion, which causes increased resistance and reduced electrical flow, which causes a dim headlight.

 Why is the dim headlight only on one side?

-Car makers can choose to ground both headlights at a single point, but that means they have to use extra wire to run the ground from one headlight to the other, and it also requires a splice-which costs more money during manufacturing.
+Carmakers can choose to ground both headlights at a single point, but that means they have to use extra wire to run the ground from one headlight to the other, and it also requires a splice-which cost more money during manufacturing.
 So it’s not unusual to find a separate ground point for each headlight.